djkawamoto/python-exercises/README.md

-# tech-academy-drills
+#Python Exercises
-This repository is a collection of drills completed while at The Tech Academy - a software developer school in Portland, OR.
-For all of these drills, a scenario was provided but how to write the code was left up to me.
+This repository is a collection of drills completed while at The Tech Academy - a full stack .NET software developer school in Portland, OR.
+For all of these drills, a scenario was provided but the code for each solution was authored by me.

-##PYTHON
 ###FileTransferUIProject

 An exercise to write script for the following scenario: